sputot/RINO/README.md

 Get the RINO directory and run ```docker build .```.
 An image ```shaxxx...``` is built which you can run by ```docker run -it --name rino shaxxx...```.
-You can then execute RINO as indicated below.
+You can then execute RINO as indicated in the "Running the analysis" Section.

 ### Building from sources